Principled Deep Neural Network Training through Linear Programming: Approximation to ERM via a data-independent polytope

+\begin{remark} Note that in step 1 of the polytope construction we are enumerating all possible discretized values of $x^1,y^1$, i.e., we are implicitly assuming all points in $[-1,1]^{n+m}$ are possible inputs.
+This is reflected in the $(2\mathcal{L}/\epsilon)^{n+m}$ term in the polytope size estimation.
+If one were to use another discretization method (or a different ``point generation'' technique) using more information about the input data, this term could be improved and the explicit exponential dependency on the input dimension of the polytope size could be alleviated significantly.
+However, note that in a fully-connected neural network we have $N\geq n+m$ and thus an implicit exponential dependency on the input dimension could remain unless more structure is assumed.
+This is in line with the NP-hardness results.
+We leave the full development of this potential improvement for future work. \end{remark}

-Observe that equivalently, by Farkas' lemma, optimizing over the face can be also achieved by modifying the objective function in a straightforward way.
-Also note that the number of evaluations of $\ell$ and $f$ is independent of $D$.
-We would like to further point out that we can provide an interesting refinement of the theorem from above: if $\Phi$ has an inherent network structure (as in the case of Neural Networks) one can exploit treewidth-based sparsity of the \emph{network itself} in order to obtain a smaller linear program with the same approximation guarantees as before.
-This allows us to reduce the exponent in the exponential term of the LP size to an expression that depends on the \emph{sparsity of the network}, instead of its size.
-For brevity of exposition, we relegate this discussion to Appendix~\ref{sec:ERMNetwork}.
-Another improvement can be obtained by using more information about the input data.
-Assuming extra structure on the input, one could potentially improve the $n+m$ exponent on the LP size.
-We relegate the discussion of this feature to Remark \ref{remark:input-dimension-improvement} in the Appendix, as it requires the explicit construction of the LP, which we also provide in the Appendix.
+Note that the number of evaluations of $\ell$ and $f$ is independent of $D$.
+We would like to further point out that we can provide an interesting refinement of this theorem: if $\Phi$ has an inherent network structure (as in the Neural Networks case) one can exploit treewidth-based sparsity of the \emph{network itself}.
+This would reduce the exponent in the polytope size to an expression that depends on the \emph{sparsity of the network}, instead of its size.
+We discuss this in Section \ref{sec:ERMNetwork}. \begin{remark} An additional important point arising from this new perspective on training problems via linear programming comes from duality theory.
+If one projects-out the variables associated to the parameters $\phi$ in $P_{S_\epsilon}$, the resulting projected polytope would represent all possible samples of size $D$ and their achievable loss vector.
+This means that there exists a \emph{dual certificate} proving whether a loss vector, or average, is (approximately) achievable by a sample, without using the $\phi$ variables. \end{remark}